zedlopez/ifm/Writing with Inform.md

 even though both are perfectly good English.
 So it is not always safe to assume that Inform will understand any reasonable instruction it is given: when in doubt, we must go back to the manual.

-More philosophically, to "understand" involves contextual knowledge.
-Just because Inform recognises and acts on a sentence, does it really understand what we meant?
+More philosophically, just because Inform recognises and acts on a sentence, does it really understand what we meant?
 It will turn out that Inform is both good and bad at this.
 For instance, from

 	Mr Darcy wears a top hat.